 In some localities it may become a legal requirement to pass an Inspection/Maintenance (I/M) test of the On-Board Diagnostic (OBD) II system.
 If the vehicle's powertrain system or its battery has just been serviced, the OBD II system is reset to a not ready for I/M testing condition.
 To prepare for I/M testing, the law specifies that additional city and highway driving is necessary to complete the check of the OBD II system.
 The driving modes required to reach the ready condition consist of a minimum of 30 minutes of city and highway driving as described below:

-☐ At least twenty minutes dri city type traffic with at leas
+At least twenty minutes driving in stop and go, city type traffic with at least four idle periods.

-At least ten minutes of drive expressway or highway. ving on an
+At least ten minutes of driving on an expressway or highway.

-Before completing the above dr engine must be warmed up and temperature.
-Once started, the turned off during these driving d at operating vehicle must not be
+Before completing the above driving modes, the engine must be warmed up and at operating temperature.
+Once started, the vehicle must not be turned off during these driving modes.

-Lights and Bulb Repl lacement
+Lights and Bulb Replacement

-It is a good idea to check the of following lights frequently: operation of the
+It is a good idea to check the operation of the following lights frequently:

-☐ headlamps
+headlamps

-☐ high-mount brakelamp

-☐ tail lamps
+tail lamps

-☐ brakelamps
+brakelamps

-n hazard flasher
+hazard flasher

+🗋 high-mount brakelamp

+turn signals

+side markers

-☐ turn signals ☐ side markers ☐ license plate lamps The alignment of your headlamps should be checked if: oncoming motorists frequently signal you to turn off your vehicle's high beams when you do not have the high beams on $\ \square$ the headlamps do not seem to give you enough light to see clearly at night the headlamp beams are pointed substantially away from a position slightly down and to the right
+license plate lamps

+The alignment of your headlamps should be checked if:

+oncoming motorists frequently signal you to turn off your vehicle's high beams when you do not have the high beams on the headlamps do not seem to give you enough light to see clearly at night □ the headlamp beams are pointed substantially away from a position slightly down and to the right